clbarnes/catmaid_publish/README.md

 ### Authentication

-If your CATMAID instance requires authentication (with a CATMAID account and/or HTTP Basic authentication), fill in these details in a separate TOML file, or as environment variables.
+If your CATMAID instance requires authentication (with a CATMAID account and/or HTTP Basic authentication), fill in these details in a separate TOML file, or as environment variables (which can be loaded from a shell script file).
-Examples are in the `credentials/` directory: copy these files before filling in your own details.

 Passwords, API tokens etc. **MUST NOT** be tracked with git.
-Files in the `credentials/` directory are ignored by git (except the example files), so this is a good place to keep them.

 ### `catmaid_publish`

-Once this config file is written, use the `catmaid_publish` command to fetch and write the data, e.g.
+Once you have filled in the config file, use the `catmaid_publish` command to fetch and write the data, e.g.

 ```sh
 catmaid_publish path/to/config.toml path/to/output_dir path/to/credentials.toml